 According to Lueking, a little sideline statement brought her back to being a plant mom when her daughter said, “Hey, Mom, I took a little green worm off your plant.
 You might want to check it out.”
 Instantly, it was a fast-paced walk out to check on the wonderberries.

-To a surprise, the wonderberry stems had munched-on, shredded leaves and covered with a healthy crop of tomato hornworms, including five spotted hawk moths (Manduca quinquemaculata).
+To her surprise, the wonderberry stems had munched-on, shredded leaves and covered with a healthy crop of tomato hornworms, including five spotted hawk moths (Manduca quinquemaculata).
 Yes, a healthy crop, as in 55 worms, had taken up residency in the berry patch.
 Lueking recounts knowing the exact number as she hand-pulled them from that plant to take them to a more suitable home outside of the high tunnel greenhouse and away from the wonderberries.

 As gardeners, many know how plants can rebound, and all is not lost.
 As an Extension educator, her role is to advise, and therefore, the advice was to give plenty of water and increase pest monitoring to keep the plant healthy.
 The wonderberries are now branched out with several hundred white flowers and clusters of berries.